zahaibalig/huldra/CONFIG-PARAMETERS.md

 - `sectionClassName`: Styling of section is defined by choosing the predefined classes.
 Check the styling classes section for more details regarding particular classes.
 - `sectionTitleClassName`: Styling of title of the section is defined by choosing the predefined classes.
 Check the styling classes section for more details regarding particular classes.
 - `sectionTextClassName`: Styling of text of the section is defined by choosing the predefined classes.
 Check the styling classes section for more details regarding particular classes.
-- `sectionContent`: This element is used to define the subsections under sections.
-Create multipule objects under the array to create multipule subsections, i.e., every subsection is one object.
+- `sectionContent`: This element is used to define the subsections under sections. <!--- Create multipule objects under the array to create multipule subsections, i.e., every subsection is one object. --> Each object under `sectionContent` corresponds to a subsection, and contains the following elements.

-The `REACT_APP_warning` block contains the following elements for each subsection (i.e., for each object under `sectionContent`).
      - `title`: Title of the subsection is defined by this property.
      - `sectionText`: Text of the subsection is defined by this property.
      - `className`: Styling of subsection is defined by choosing the predefined classes.
 Check the styling classes section for more details regarding particular classes.
      - `imagePath`: Define the path of the image located on firebase to here to display the image on subsection.
      - `imageClassName`: Styling of image on the subsection is defined by choosing the predefined classes.
 Check the styling classes section for more details regarding particular classes.
      - `imageAlternativeText`: Alternative text to be displayed, if the image is not available is defined here.
      - `descriptionClassName`: Styling of description on the subsection is defined by choosing the predefined classes.
 Check the styling classes section for more details regarding particular classes.
      - `titleClassName`: Styling of title of the subsection is defined by choosing the predefined classes.
 Check the styling classes section for more details regarding particular classes.
      - `textClassName`: Styling of text of the subsection is defined by choosing the predefined classes.
 Check the styling classes section for more details regarding particular classes.

 ### Visual Overview